Kitware/trame/docs/vitepress/guide/tutorial/application.md

 ![Representation Selection](/assets/images/tutorial/gui-representation.jpg){ width=50% }

 Second, we create a dropdown menu for the representation type.
 The `VSelect` component is used to create a dropdown menu.
 The `v_model` uses the state variable `mesh_representation` initialized to be a surface.
-The `items` is a list of dicts, where the element with the `item_title` parameter as key is the display string (`text`) of the representation, and the element with the `item_value` parameter as key is the value of the representation used for selection.
+The `items` is a list of dicts, where the element with the `item_title` parameter as key is the displayed string of the representation, and the element with the `item_value` parameter as key is the value of the representation used for selection.

 ```python
 vuetify3.VSelect(